-Soldiers using Westdown Camp and Nesscliff Training Areas are the first to benefit from new carbon efficient accommodation, delivered as part of the £45m Net Carbon Accommodation Programme (NetCAP).
+Soldiers using Westdown Camp and Nesscliff Training Areas were the first to benefit from new carbon efficient accommodation, delivered as part of the Net-Zero Carbon Accommodation Programme (NetCAP).

-Once complete, we will have installed 40 carbon efficient accommodation blocks and provided more than 1,900 bed spaces across the UK Defence Training Estate as part of NetCAP.
+Once complete, we will have installed over 70 carbon efficient accommodation blocks and provided more than 3,900 bed spaces across the UK Defence Training Estate as part of NetCAP.

 The prototype: